-Telemetered data are provided publicly by the Department of Water (DoW) as a service for general interest only.
+Telemetered data are provided publicly by the Department of Water and Environmental Regulation (DWER) as a service for general interest only.
 The telemetry data is automatic, direct from the field site and hence is unaudited (ie. unchecked), and should be used with caution.

 There are five locations where river data is shown:

 Map: This is a user interactive map of Western Australia showing locations and data for each telemetry site;

 River Level Data: This table is specifically designed to show levels from telemetered gauging stations in the whole state and indicate their status.
 It has links to specific plots and information for the stations.
 Further explanation on its layout is available below;